tomzaki/nameplate-website/README.md

 TODO:
 -----

+ - Fix bug that causes "bad login cookie" for returning users.
+   This bug is likely due to the recently changed checklogin.php code which now allows for returning users to automatically be logged in from any members-restricted page.

  - Add login page from test code once it's complete to avoid having to use http basic auth